Skip to main content

 • stamp duty = € 16

-• regional tax = € 120 (minimum amount, to be settled by the next instalment due date according to the value ISEE-U)
+• regional-tax = € 120 (minimum amount, to be settled by the next instalment due date based on the value ISEE-U)

 N.B.
-If you have applied for a scholarship to ALISEO Liguria you only pay € 16 stamp duty: access the Study grant of the Regional Agency for the Right to University Studies and enter the "protocol number" identifying your request, which can be found on the receipt.
+If you have applied for a study grant to ALISEO Liguria you pay only € 16 stamp duty: access the Study grant of the Regional Agency for the Right to University Studies and enter the "protocol number" identifying your request, which can be found on the receipt.

 In case of renouncement of the grant or revocation by ALISEO you will have to integrate your contribution.